Kilcrohane: Cill Crochain

 There is a ruined church in the grounds of the cemetery in Kilcrohane, thought to be where Crohan built his cell.

 Tourism

 The seaside village of Kilcrohane increases in population in the summer months.
-It has two pubs, a café gallery, three restaurants and a coffee shop (open in July and August).
+It has a pub, a café gallery, three restaurants and a seasonal coffee shop.
 The local shop is a post office and filling station.
 There is also a local co-operative shop selling local produce, arts and crafts.
-There are a number of Bed and Breakfasts, several self-catering holiday accommodations, and a garage/repair shop that also rents bicycles.
+There are a number of bed and breakfasts, several self-catering holiday accommodations, and a garage/repair shop that also rents bicycles.

 The Kilcrohane pier is used for swimming, and there are a number of private coves along the coast.
 There is pollock and mackerel in Dunmanus Bay.

 Kilcrohane has a primary school and a church.
-There is daily transportation to secondary schools in Bantry and public transportation to Bantry twice a week.
+There is daily transportation to secondary schools in Bantry and public transportation to Allihies via Bantry four times daily.
 There is also a community field and hall and a children's playground with tennis court.